image: The work of master weaver Tim Gresham profiled in Intro magazine 2024 - image by Carli Wilson, Still Smiths

 Craft Lab is a sector development program which highlights the artisanal work of Ballarat practitioners.
 This program identifies talented makers, artisans and artists - those working with traditional skills and knowledge - who are developing new and compelling contemporary works.
 Candidates are selected every year to hone their knowledge, refine their practice and promote their craft.
 You can meet the practitioners for 2025.

+Working in conjunction with Craft Victoria and the Centre for Rare Arts and Forgotten Trades, Craft Lab is a successful launch pad for practitioners.
 This program is part of the City of Ballarat’s UNESCO Creative City designation as a Creative City of Crafts and Folk Art.

-the great takeaway
+the great takeaway - 22 May 2025

 The Great Takeaway is a chance for visitors to dine amongst some of the finest materials, textiles, glassware and ceramics produced in the Ballarat region – and then be able to take the handcrafted dining setting home with them.